Training Your Brain Can Relieve Mental and Physical Symptoms

 Three of the most common and most powerful fibromyalgia symptoms can negatively impact memory:

 - Sleep Disturbance.
-Many fibromyalgia patients suffer from poor quality of sleep, and without adequate sleep, the brain cannot absorb memories to be recalled later.
+Many fibromyalgia patients suffer from poor quality sleep, and without adequate sleep, the brain cannot absorb memories to be recalled later.
 A good night’s sleep ensures the hippocampus and neocortex — the brain’s long-term memory processing centers — continue to work properly.

 - Anxiety.
 Depression and anxiety are major players in fibromyalgia, and they may have an impact on memory.
 Nervousness and worrying are distracting and could interfere with thought processes.
 Although there have been no studies to show whether anxiety symptoms directly impair memory, reducing mental distress will likely improve brain performance.